Bransholm/3D_Printservice_Frontend/README.md

 ### 2. Contribution

-Did you stumble across some bugs, or do you have some insights on how we could exspand the funktionality of our web-shop?
+Did you stumble across some bugs, or do you have some insights on how we could expand the funktionality of our web-shop?
 Then feel free to let us know!
 Fork the project and start making changes!

 This is an open source product, and we appreciate any contributions to further develop the "3D-Printshop" web-shop.